 The last two bullets bring us to conducting an audit of all existing content and figuring out what to do with it.

-Conduct a content audit and inventory existing content
+Conduct a content audit and take inventory of existing content

 You probably already have some content but you need to figure out if that content is working for your intended purposes (now that you have a content strategy and some tactics to implement that strategy).